Henrik-Peters/ActivPass/README.md

 ### Storage
 Each container is stored as encrypted json file (*.bin) in `AppData\Roaming\ActivPass`.
 Container files are encrypted with AES-256 CBC.
-The key for the encryption is the first 32 bytes block of the SHA256 hashed master password.
+The key for the encryption is calculated with the SHA-256 hash and the key derivation function Argon2i.
 When the container is unlocked, the container data are stored in memory.
 Data on disk is always encrypted.
 You can backup and restore containers, simply by copying and replacing the container files.
 It is possible to export unlocked containers as unencrypted CSV documents, for